 More galleries on Frameworkreturn to gallery

 Each week we bring you the very best in visual journalism.
-This week’s report begin in Northern Ireland, where the coffin bearing the remains of slaying victim Brendan...
+The Week in Pictures begins in Spain, where a bull charges a participant during a bull run of the San Fermin...
 View Post»